-The ease and convenience of any backpacking trip depends on what you’re carrying in your backpack.
+The ease and convenience of any backpacking trip depend on what you pack and carry in your backpack.
 It is important to carry everything necessary, yet not going over the limit.
 I remember the first time I left home for a few months long journey, my backpack looked like a 70L bin-bag.
-Obviously, overwhelmed with the idea of long term travel, I had no idea what I was doing, and shoved in everything that I thought can be of use.
+Obviously, overwhelmed with the idea of long-term travel, I had no idea what I was doing, and I shoved in everything that I thought of as ‘useful’.
 This is one of the common mistakes that newbie backpackers do, and I was no different.

 I take only what is necessary, and if I really need something, I buy it on the way.
 It’s not hard to find medicine, toiletries, clothes or even an umbrella, anywhere in the world – and that’s pretty much all you need to survive.